martinbaker/xtextadd/pbase/readme.md

   <li>In order to use this customised TokenSource we need to customise the <a href="https://github.com/martinbaker/xtextadd/blob/master/pbase/com.euclideanspace.pbase/src/com/euclideanspace/pbase/TutorialParser.java">parser</a> and in <a href="https://github.com/martinbaker/xtextadd/blob/master/pbase/com.euclideanspace.pbase/src/com/euclideanspace/pbase/TutorialRuntimeModule.java">TutorialRuntimeModule.java</a> / <a href="https://github.com/martinbaker/xtextadd/blob/master/pbase/com.euclideanspace.pbase/src/com/euclideanspace/pbase/TutorialStandaloneSetup.java">TutorialStandaloneSetup.java</a> .
 Make sure the modified versions of all these are in your project. </li>
 </ul>
 <h4>Customised TokenSource in UI </h4>
 <p>Now the 'contentassist' parser in the ui needs to be modified in the same way as the main parser.
-If we dont the project will work most of the time but, sometimes there will be seeminly random error messages like: <em>An internal error occurred during: &quot;XtextReconcilerJob&quot;</em></p>
+I was hoping this would fix <a href="https://github.com/martinbaker/xtextadd/blob/master/pbase/notes/troubleshooting.md#XtextReconcilerJob">this error</a> (<em>An internal error occurred during: &quot;XtextReconcilerJob&quot;</em>) but I am still getting this error. </p>
 <ul>
-  <li>We therefore put another copy of the: <a href="https://github.com/martinbaker/xtextadd/blob/master/pbase/com.euclideanspace.pbase/src/com/euclideanspace/pbase/PhantomToken.java">PhantomToken</a> class in the UI project .</li>
+  <li>We therefore put another copy of the: <a href="https://github.com/martinbaker/xtextadd/blob/master/pbase/com.euclideanspace.pbase.ui/src/com/euclideanspace/pbase/ui/PhantomToken.java">PhantomToken</a> class in the UI project .</li>
-  <li>We also need to  add  another copy of the <a href="https://github.com/martinbaker/xtextadd/blob/master/pbase/com.euclideanspace.pbase/src/com/euclideanspace/pbase/PythonesqueTokenSource.java">customised token source</a> in the UI project.</li>
+  <li>We also need to  add  another copy of the <a href="https://github.com/martinbaker/xtextadd/blob/master/pbase/com.euclideanspace.pbase.ui/src/com/euclideanspace/pbase/ui/PythonesqueTokenSource.java">customised token source</a> in the UI project.</li>
-  <li>In order to use this customised TokenSource we need to customise the <a href="https://github.com/martinbaker/xtextadd/blob/master/pbase/com.euclideanspace.pbase/src/com/euclideanspace/pbase/TutorialParser.java">parser</a> and in <a href="https://github.com/martinbaker/xtextadd/blob/master/pbase/com.euclideanspace.pbase/src/com/euclideanspace/pbase/TutorialRuntimeModule.java">TutorialRuntimeModule.java</a> / <a href="https://github.com/martinbaker/xtextadd/blob/master/pbase/com.euclideanspace.pbase/src/com/euclideanspace/pbase/TutorialStandaloneSetup.java">TutorialStandaloneSetup.java</a> .
+  <li>In order to use this customised TokenSource we need to customise the <a href="https://github.com/martinbaker/xtextadd/blob/master/pbase/com.euclideanspace.pbase.ui/src/com/euclideanspace/pbase/ui/TutorialUIParser.java">parser</a> and in <a href="https://github.com/martinbaker/xtextadd/blob/master/pbase/com.euclideanspace.pbase.ui/src/com/euclideanspace/pbase/ui/TutorialUiModule.java">TutorialUiModule.java</a>.
 Make sure the modified versions of all these are in your project.</li>
 </ul>
 <p>We can now go on to modify the grammar syntax: </p>
 <h3>Blocks</h3>